We thought we would kick off our Vendor Tips series with an outline on a few ways you can submit an all-star application to Renegade Craft Fair!

 In any given year, we receive over 6,000 applications!
 The quickest way to our hearts, and to a booth at the Fair, is to stand out with a unique craft we haven’t seen before.
 Reviewing several hundred applications for each Fair gets tedious, and crafters who come up with innovative ideas are a welcome change to looking at application after application with similar crafts.

-Maybe you are wondering, “What if I craft something that is common, like jewelry, paper-goods, or t-shirts; how do I stand out?”
+Maybe you are wondering, “What if I craft something that is common, like jewelry or paper-goods; how do I stand out?”
 We don’t expect you to change the course of your craft, and there is room for all kinds of crafts at the fairs, but we encourage you to push the envelope and brainstorm ways you can set yourself apart from the pack:

 - Utilize unique packaging